 3. Goodness Gracious

 The name says it all as goodness gracious, this is a rooftop alright!
-Oh Me Oh My has reopened its gorgeous roof garden for you to soak in views of the incredible Three Graces.
+Oh Me Oh My has a gorgeous roof garden for you to soak in views of the incredible Three Graces.
 Weather permitting, the rooftop bar is open Wednesday to Sunday, plus you can now enjoy afternoon tea at Goodness Gracious too.

 Oh Me Oh My, West Africa House, 25 Water Street, L2 0RG